Here’s a list of November Garden tasks that those of us living in the north should be completing before it gets too cold.

-For those of you adventurous enough to garden year round the next November garden tasks is be sure your cold frames and hoop houses are out and covering your winter crops.
+For those of you adventurous enough to garden year-round the next November garden tasks is to be sure your cold frames and hoop houses are out and covering your winter crops.
 Get these handy crop protectors out and ready for use.
 Really cold nights are coming soon and you don’t want to be rushing out to get them set up in the snow!

-Also keep in mind that November is a transition month for most of us, weather wise.
-You can have one day in the 60’s and the next in the 30’s.
+Also keep in mind that November is a transition month for most of us, weather-wise.
+You can have one day in the ’60s and the next in the ’30s.
 So you need to keep a close eye on the temperature inside your cold frames and hoop houses.
-Temperatures inside a cold frame on a 65 degree day can reach into the high 90’s.
-That is way to hot for tender winter greens and they will cook for sure.
+Temperatures inside a cold frame on a 65-degree day can reach into the high 90’s.
+That is much to hot for tender winter greens and they will cook for sure.
 So watch that temperature and vent your cold frames and hoop houses in order to keep the temperature in the 60’s!

-Also remember to give your winter crops a couple of good waterings this month.
+Also, remember to give your winter crops do still need to be watered this month.
 Despite all the cooler weather and moisture this time of year it is still a good idea to water those plants a few times before the ground freezes.
 (Learn more about building cold frames here)